chqiu6/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach and .map both do the same thing where they take the arugment and returning the value.
+The exception is that .forEach returns undefined while .map return transformed element.

 2. Explain the difference between a callback and a higher order function.

+A callback is when a function takes a argument and later on is invoked.
+A higher order function takes another function and calls it to the calling function as arguments.

 3. What is closure?

+A closure is when a inner function is able to call from the outer function scope.

 4. Describe the four rules of the 'this' keyword.

+Window/global binding will happen when outside the function. implicit binding is simliar to dot notation of objects but uses "this" before the object. explicit binding is when you use .call or .apply. new binding is when you reference the object in the constructor function.

 5. Why do we need super() in an extended class?

+We need super to call the parent constructor for the child.
+When using extended there will be a child and parent.
+The child would need to use super to inherit the properties of parent.

 ### Task 1 - Project Set up